Yukon-Literacy-Coalition/ylc_website_v2/src/_community-initiatives/2020-07-20-the-very-first-initiative.md

         imagesVideos:
           image: /uploads/hj-cells.jpeg
   - contentBlock:
+      sideBySideBody:
+        mainBody: Darcy, the community facilitator in Dawson has started a sewing program this winter.
+The hope of being able to sew baby bonnets, children’s mitts and toques and traditional anoraks.
+She is working to be able to pivot the program due to the current covid-19 restrictions and has offered some train the trainer sessions with Tr'ondëk Hwëch'in staff.
+We look forward to hopefully being able to offer the sewing program to members of the public in Dawson as soon as it is safe to do so.
+        imagesVideos:
+          image: /uploads/20211125_152605.jpg
+      subTitle: "Sewing "
+  - contentBlock:
       subTitle: Benches
       body: Residents of Teslin built benches with the school kids (ages 5-13) to put around the community.
 They built 4 benches in total and they had